-I am so done with 2018’s weather it’s driven me to whinge in writing which is very unusual for me!
-‘Bad’ weather doesn’t usually stop me getting outdoors but frankly winter had better do one soon or I may shrivel away in a disgusted heap of despair, depression and vitamin D deficiency!
+I was so done with 2018’s weather it drove me to whinge in writing which is very unusual for me!
+‘Bad’ weather doesn’t usually stop me getting outdoors but the 2018 winter had me shrivelled away in a disgusted heap of despair, depression and vitamin D deficiency!

 Even the glorious sunshine that heralded Easter Sunday lasted a mere half hour before the wind, rain and yes, more sleet, sent us huddling back under cover.
 Deep sigh.